wnelis/RFXcom/README.md

 ## Access
 As multiple programs can access the transceiver, there must be some way to send the response back to the originator of the command.
 In version 0.10 of script mqtt.rfxcom.py, the method chosen is to prepend an identifier to the command, which is stripped before the command is send to the transceiver.
 Upon receipt of the response, the identifier is prepended to the response.

-The structure of a command is '<Identifier>;<Command>' and similarly is the structure of a response '<Identifier>;<Response>'.
+The structure of a command is `<Identifier>;<Command>` and similarly is the structure of a response `<Identifier>;<Response>`.
 The identifier should be a (small) string of characters which should not contain a semicolon.
 The command should not start with a byte containing the remaining length: the length is already known.
 (Thread Rfxcom, which is described below, takes care of the length byte.)
 Shown below is an example, in which a program, with identifier 'monzm', switches a light on.
 The response is an acknowledge from the transceiver that the command has been sent.

 ```
   20201124 065201 mqtt cmd <b'monzm;\x11\x00\x00\x02#\x04\x12\x01\x01\x0fP'>